Andrew Little (New Zealand politician): Career with trade unions

 After graduating Little took a job as a lawyer with the Engineers' Union (a forerunner of the EPMU), with his work including Accident Compensation Corporation (ACC) and employment law issues.
 In 1997 he was appointed the union's general counsel (chief lawyer).
 Two years later, he was appointed assistant national secretary, and was elected national secretary when Rex Jones stood down from the position in 2000.

 In 2007 Little was ranked at number 40 on the New Zealand Listener Power List.

 Little became an important extra-parliamentary figure within the Labour Party and was one of the main advisors from the trade unions.
 Little was a representative on Labour's national council as Affiliates Vice-President, responsible for liaison between the Labour Party and affiliated trade unions.
 On 2 March 2009 it was announced that Little was elected unopposed as President of the New Zealand Labour Party.
 He held that post until 2 April 2011.

-Member of Parliament (2011–present)
+In Opposition, 2011–2017

+First term (2011–2014)

-Little stood for Parliament in the 2011 general election; despite a loss in the New Plymouth electorate to the National Party incumbent Jonathan Young, he was elected as a list MP owing to his ranking of 15 on the Labour Party list.
+Little stood for Parliament in the 2011 general election.
+Despite a loss in the New Plymouth electorate to the National Party incumbent Jonathan Young, he was elected as a list MP owing to his ranking of 15 on the Labour Party list.
 This was the highest rank given to a Labour candidate who was not an incumbent MP.

-He took on the ACC portfolio and gained profile during the National Party's restructuring of the organisation.
+He took on the ACC shadow portfolio and gained profile during the National Party's restructuring of the organisation.
 Together with Trevor Mallard, he launched attacks against ACC Minister Judith Collins, who eventually responded with issuing a defamation claim in May 2012.
 The affair resulted in the resignations of the Accident Compensation Corporation (ACC) chairman John Judge, and the ACC chief executive Ralph Stewart.
 In December 2012, Collins settled her defamation case against Little and Mallard following a hearing at the Auckland High Court.